Ravinayak07/Python-Notes/NOTES/17_OOPS_part2.md

 - The class that derives properties is called the derived class or child class
 - The class from which the properties are being derived is called the base class or parent class.
 - It is a mechanism that allows you to create a hierarchy of classes that share a set of properties and methods by deriving a class from another class.
-- Inheritance allows you to inherit the properties of a class, i.e., base class to another, i.e., derived class
 - The benefits of inheritance are:
-- 1. It represents real-world relationships well.
+- 1. It represents real-world relationships well.E.g ??
 - 2. It provides the reusability of a code.
 We don’t have to write the same code again and again.
 Also, it allows us to add more features to a class without modifying it.
 - 3. It is transitive in nature, which means that if class B inherits from another class A, then all the subclasses of B would automatically inherit from class A.
-- 4. Inheritance offers a simple, understandable model structure.

 > Syntax: